CAPA in Manufacturing: A Practical Guide

 This is the step most manufacturers skip.
 You've fixed the problem that happened.
 Now ask: where else could this same type of failure occur?

 If the root cause was missing tool change schedules at one work center, check whether other work centers have the same gap.
-If a supplier's material caused a nonconformance, review whether your incoming inspection process catches that type of defect for other materials.
+If a supplier's material caused a nonconformance, review whether your incoming inspection process catches that defect type for other materials.

 Preventive action takes the lesson from one failure and applies it across the operation before the same failure shows up somewhere else.